r4victor/tenthousandmeters/content/blog/python_bts_12.md

     run_sever()
 ```

+Take time to study this code.
+We'll be using it as a framework for subsequent, concurrent versions of the server.
 If you need a reminder on sockets, check out [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/) and the [docs on the `socket` module](https://docs.python.org/3/library/socket.html).
 What we do here in a nutshell is:

 1. create a new TCP/IP socket with `socket.socket()`
 2. bind the socket to an address and a port with `sock.bind()`